.png)

 ROE = Net Profit Margin x Asset Turnover x Equity Multiplier

 - Financial risk: A high equity multiplier signals higher financial risk due to the increased reliance on debt.
+Greater debt obligations mean higher interest expenses and a greater chance of financial distress if the company faces difficulties in meeting its obligations.

 Calculation example: Salesforce